-Next, value in monetary terms will be assigned to each asset and each debt.
+Next, a value in monetary terms will be assigned to each asset and each debt.
 When the assets or debts are complex, it may be necessary to retain a C.P.A. or appraiser to put a value on various pieces of property.
 For example, if there is a family business, it may be necessary to retain experts to value the business.

 The property is then distributed “fairly” between the spouses.
 This does not necessarily mean that all of the property will be liquidated and the proceeds split 50/50.
 Instead, when determining how to divide the property in a fair way, the court will look at the nature of the specific property, each spouse’s economic circumstances, what each spouse contributed to acquiring the marital property, any increase or decrease in the value of the separate property in the course of the marriage, any depletion of the separate property for marital purposes (such as buying a family home), and other factors.
 In terms of contributions to the marital estate, both statute and courts acknowledge that one person taking on the role of being a homemaker is considered contributing.

 In some cases, property is converted from separate property to marital property.
-This may happen when title is put jointly in the names of both spouses.
+This may happen when a title is put jointly in the names of both spouses.
 This may also happen when funds have been commingled.
 For example, if you bought a house while you were single, but then you allowed your spouse to pay for renovations and the mortgage, the house may become marital property, at least in part.
 Commingling might also occur when separate property is mixed with marital property, such as when one party liquidates a separate investment account and puts those proceeds into a joint account.
 Some of the complexities of property division may be alleviated via the parties entering into a premarital or post-marital agreement.
 Not all issues of marital property division are simple, and some require detailed analysis and skilled legal experience from a Denver family lawyer.